French Olympian adds Gallagher High Performance Academy to her impressive CV

 Winning France’s Elite One Championship with her club, Stade Bordelais, persuaded Rose Thomas to move into coaching.

-It was winning the national championship that helped Thomas decide to make the transition from playing into coaching, and she has taken her first steps as assistant coach, with responsibility for the backs at Stade Bordelais.
+It was winning the national championship that helped Thomas with her decision to transfer from playing into coaching.
+She has taken her first steps as an assistant coach, taking on the responsibility for the backs at Stade Bordelais.

 “I realised that I wanted to be a coach after we won the French Championship title.
 I wanted to share my experience differently to that as a team-mate,” Thomas told World Rugby.

-Thomas will have the opportunity to hone those communication skills and develop new ones on the Gallagher High Performance Academy.
+Thomas has now had the opportunity to hone those communication skills and develop new ones through her participation in the Gallagher High Performance Academy.

-“This programme will help women to position themselves with more assurance; giving them key points and helping them to find their coaching mind-set.”
+“This programme will help women to position themselves with more assurance; equipping them key skills and helping them to find their coaching mind-set.”

-Thomas’s own coaching mind-set has been shaped by working with David Courteix, who guided France to the 2016 Olympics and a silver medal four years later in Tokyo.
+During Thomas’s involvement in the programme she received guidance from her mentor, whose own coaching mind-set has been shaped by working with David Courteix, who guided France to the 2016 Olympics and a silver medal four years later in Tokyo.

-“I think he has been able to adapt his coaching to new generations of players, which is why he is still on the circuit after more than 10 years,” she said.
+“I think he has been able to adapt his coaching to suit a new generation of players, which is why he is still on the circuit after more than 10 years,” she said.